newying61/web-components-with-react/README.md

 customElements.define('test-app', ReactCustomElement(App));
 ```

-Then in the index.html file in public folder, simply use add the tag.
+In the index.html file in public folder, simply use the web component tag.
 ```
 <test-app></test-app>
 ```

-By default, the React App is rendered inside shadow DOM.
+The React App is rendered inside the web component (by default inside shadow DOM).

 ReactCustomElement parameters:
 - Component: React App component - without wrapping App inside \< \/\>.